BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 ### No Broken Chests Near Denial Subroutine

+*(Included in TPS UCP 2.2 in the base patch - no need to use this one separately if you're already using TPS UCP 2.2!)*

 The Denial Subroutine arena (in Cluster 99002 0V3RL00K) has six bandit "coolers" which don't actually work -- they open and spawn their items, but the items can't actually be picked up.
 This mod changes them to be the round ammo chests instead, so at least they work.

 ### No SpyBugs in The Cortex

+*(Included as an optional selection in TPS UCP 2.2 - no need to use this one separately if you're already using TPS UCP 2.2!)*

 SpyBugs are ordinarily minor annoyances at worst.
 When they spawn during a Mutator arena match in The Cortex, though, they can become quite annoying,